getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries.md

 ---

+Will be completed in Milestone 2 and 3.

 ---

-IOTAs Rust libraries
+- IOTA's Rust libraries
-Stardust / Library versions and how to mix analyze real versions and dependencies
-Cargo.lock -> Herausfinden von Versionen,
-Wie man Referenzen in github löst
+- Chrysalis and Stardust - library versions
+- Cargo.lock: How to find out versions of dependencies
+- How to mix IOTA libraries
+- How to use GitHub references